grishavanika/async_api_styles/async_api_styles.md

 There are way too many different ways to implement coroutine task/promise types.
 There are no constraints and, in general, it all depends on your design and needs.
-We'll go with simplest working one for now:
+We'll go with owning coroutine task type:

  1. `Co_Task` will own coroutine handle (as in free coroutine in the destructor).